apache/incubator-kie-kogito-operator/README.md

 The Kogito Operator can deploy the [Data Index Service](https://github.com/kiegroup/kogito-runtimes/wiki/Data-Index-Service) as a [Custom Resource](deploy/crds/app.kiegroup.org_v1alpha1_kogitodataindex_cr.yaml) (`KogitoDataIndex`).

-The Data Index Service depends on Kafka, starting with version 0.6.0, the Kogito Operator deploys an Apache Kafka Cluster (based on [Strimzi](https://strimzi.io/) operator) in the same namespace.
+The Data Index Service depends on Kafka.
+Starting with version 0.6.0, the Kogito Operator deploys an Apache Kafka Cluster (based on [Strimzi](https://strimzi.io/) operator) in the same namespace.

-The Data Index Service also depends on Infinispan, but starting with version 0.6.0 of the Kogito Operator, Infinispan Server is automatically deployed for you.
+The Data Index Service also depends on Infinispan, but starting with version 0.6.0 of the Kogito Operator a Infinispan Server is automatically deployed for you.

 ### Deploying Infinispan